 Student-Level Goals:

 South Dakota is using a measure of expected English proficiency growth as the core measure of English language proficiency.
 Growth will be measured by utilizing a growth to target method, with students starting on a growth trajectory based on their composite proficiency level (PL) on the first English language proficiency (ELP) assessment they take in South Dakota.
 Data trends and patterns will be used to set new goals in alignment with the state strategic plan.
-Because of the transition to ESSA, baseline data will be set from the 2017-18 school year’s data.
+Because of the transition to ESSA, individual baseline data will be set from the 2016-17 school year’s data.
 From there, goals and targets will be reset every 13 years.
 Once a target trajectory is set, it will not be altered until the end of the performance period unless unique circumstances intervene.

 South Dakota understands that how quickly a student is able to achieve English language proficiency is in large part dependent on that student’s background.
 SD DOE has therefore taken advantage of the opportunity ESSA affords to set unique, student-level goals for English Learners (ELs) to meet proficiency.
 SD DOE has partnered with CCSSO and WIDA to provide technical assistance around its EL policies and measures of proficiency under ESSA.
 Additionally, SD DOE worked with its English Learner Work Group to review options for measuring growth and proficiency to determine the best method for measuring this within the state accountability system.